PromptPex: Automatic Test Generation for Language Model Prompts: Design

 Since we generate tests per rule, we can create tests that explicitly challenge these rules.
 We accomplish this while ensuring our test generator remains unaware of any properties of the rule itself; for a given prompt, our test generator will produce a valid test for any rule.

 \textbf{Inverse Rules:} We generate inverse rules from the given rules.
 The inverse of a rule is a semantic inversion that violates the rule by describing its opposite.
-For example, if a rule in \OR{} states that the output must always be a tag, it can be inverted into a rule that enforces the output to be the tag along with the actual name of the part of speech. \toolname{} uses \gptfouro{} for generating inverses of the given rules.
+For example, if a rule in \OR{} states that the output must always be a tag, it can be inverted into a rule that enforces the output to be the tag along with the actual name of the part of speech. \toolname{} uses \rulemodel{} for generating inverses of the given rules.
 We ask it to generate inverse rules such that they contradict the given rules.
-The complete prompt is available in the Appendix~\ref{prompt:test_gen}.

 We generate tests for both the rules from the \OR{} and their inverses as shown in Figure \ref{fig:inverse_rule_to_tests}.
 This approach helps us generate tests that cover intriguing test cases which might cause a given model to violate the \OR{}.